Gabriel Moreno Preview, Player Props: Diamondbacks vs. Dodgers

 Gabriel Moreno At The Plate

-- In 34.6% of his games this season, Moreno has picked up at least one RBI.
-In six of those games (7.4%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in four contests.
+- Moreno has an RBI in 28 of 82 games this year, with multiple RBI in six of them.
+He has also driven in three or more of his team's runs in four contests.

+- He has scored in 22 games this year, with multiple runs three times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.